henrivain/TesseractOcrMaui/README.md

 If you have any questions about anything related to this project, open issue or send me an email.

 Only Android and Windows are supported currently, because I have no recources to build and test for IOS and MacOS.
-Integrating these platforms should not be very big problem if someone needs them, but I don't need them.
+Integrating these platforms should not be very hard if someone needs them.
 If you want to add them, just contact me.

 Henri Vainio
 matikkaeditorinkaantaja(at)gmail.com